 Challenging a PIP decision - mandatory reconsideration

 If you disagree with the decision that’s been made about your PIP claim, you can challenge it.
-You should challenge it within 1 month of the decision.

 You can challenge the Department for Work and Pensions (DWP) decision about PIP if:

 - you got a lower rate than you expected

 - you think your award isn’t long enough

 If you want to challenge the decision because your condition has got worse you’ll need to follow a different procedure, so you should get advice from your local Citizens Advice in England and Wales or Scotland.

 The latest government statistics show that more than half of PIP decisions are changed after mandatory reconsideration or an appeal to a tribunal, so do challenge the decision if you think it’s wrong.
 It won’t cost you anything to appeal.

 The best way to apply for a reconsideration is to use the CRMR1 mandatory reconsideration request form on GOV.UK, or write a letter to the DWP explaining why you disagree with the decision.

 You can call the DWP to ask for a reconsideration, but it’s better to have everything in writing.
 If you decide to call, make sure you follow up with a letter.
 The contact details will be on the decision letter from DWP.